Ricardo Morales (intelligence agent)

-Ricardo Morales Navarrete (June 14, 1939 – December 20, 1982), also known by the moniker "El Mono", was a Cuban exile and agent of the United States Central Intelligence Agency.
+Ricardo Morales Navarrete (June 14, 1939 – December 20, 1982), also known by the moniker "El Mono" or "Monkey", was a Cuban exile and agent of the United States Central Intelligence Agency.
 He also worked for the DISIP, or Venezuelan intelligence service, and as an informant for the U.S. FBI, CIA, and DEA.

 Biography

 Ricardo Morales was born in Havana, Cuba on June 14, 1939.
 He fled Cuba and came to the United States in 1960.
 He worked for the U.S. Central Intelligence Agency (CIA) for a period, including a stint in the Congo in 1964, where he claimed to have killed hundreds while serving as a mercenary.
 He also worked in Miami while the CIA was looking to destabilize the Fidel Castro government in Cuba, and took part in the Bay of Pigs Invasion of Cuba in 1961.
 A report in the New York Times said that within the CIA, Morales was known for his "quick wits and courage".